NeatsTopFoo/Cirno_TV-And-Friends/README.md

 - Download the latest version of this mod from the releases page.
 - Either by extracting the contents of or otherwise opening this mod's .zip, you should get a folder of the same name as the zip file (or similar).
 Move that folder to the .../Balatro/mods directory you created in the previous tutorial.
 - You have finished installing Cirno & Friends. *Changes may not immediately appear* as they need to be enabled in both the Steamodded mod menu (Specifically in this mod's config, although they are set to enabled by default) and in Malverk's textures menu for them to appear in-game.
-- *IMPORTANT*: Because of a bug in the current release of Malverk (at the time of writing), enabling the default textures in Malverk and then trying to interact with its card afterwards causes the game to error.
-Disabling (As in, removing from the top line.
-It does not remove it from the mod entirely) the default texture pack card either requires removal of the '"default",' line in Malverk's config file under ["selected"], Which itself is generally accessible by going up one level from the .../Balatro/mods/ folder, into the /config folder that should be under that /Balatro directory.
-This is currently fixed in the current dev version of Malverk & should be fixed with the next Malverk release.

 **Updating this mod:**
 - If this mod has since added any new dependencies since the last time you downloaded it (We probably won't?
 But generally it's safer to check than be confused why things broke later, and for whatever reason the possibility isn't zero), get those dependencies and ensure Balatro runs.